BYU-ODH/native-news/README.md

 ### tarfiles.txt
 This is an output of `url-grabber.py` and is a list of direct downloads for the `tar` files for each part of the Chronicling America data set.
 This could be used if we wanted to bulk download all of the data from the site.

+### tm_wk_results.tsv
+This is an output of `topic-analyzer.py` and is a tsv of the results of the topic model.
+It lists the newspaper, the date of the issue, and the percentage of that document composed of topic 70, which is the "Wounded Knee" topic.
+The percentage was rounded to 4 decimal points, and anything below 0.01 was set to 0.